 This will take you to a page with a list of everyone who has user permissions on your website, as well as to which role(s) each person is assigned.

-Screenshot of the Manage Users page.
+The Manage Users page.
 The first and third columns from the left are outlined to show the user name and role, respectively, of each authorized user on your site.

 Depending on how many users appear on your list you may want to use filters.
 This may not be necessary for shorter lists, as you will be able to quickly scroll through the list for names that should no longer appear.